 Have you heard about Whatscan but are unsure how to utilize it effectively?
-Let’s start at the beginning: Whatscan allows you to associate WhatsApp with another mobile device, imitating the presence of the WhatsApp Web, allowing you to control a WhatsApp account from a different device, bypassing the app’s limitations.
+Let’s start at the beginning: Whatscan allows you to associate WhatsApp with another mobile device, imitating the presence of the WhatsApp Web, and allowing you to control a WhatsApp account from a different device, bypassing the app’s limitations.
 It occurs to me that this functionality is actually being used for something else (illicit).

 Whatscan: how it works and what it is used for

 As previously stated, Whatscan allows you to check messages received from a WhatsApp account on another mobile device in order to circumvent the app’s limitations.
 To accomplish this, it provides a mechanism that “imitates” the existence of a fixed PC web browser, allowing you to rapidly integrate WhatsApp Web with that app: in other words, it delivers WhatsApp Web to your phone!

 The association can do it with your WhatsApp account (which is entirely legal) or with another user’s WhatsApp account (which is illegal), but the methods are identical in both cases: open the Whatscan app and look for the QR code (essential for the association of the account).